eweizman/vizdom-js/README.md

 For an example of how a new type of graph was added with an entirely different method of creation and different types of data begin stored, see all heatmap related methods (i.e. *createHeatmapFromKey*, *onTileSelection*, how heatmaps are handled on *connectGraph*, etc.).
 When passing down information on the graph you are creating, it is useful to transfer data through drag/drop event *dataTransfer*s.
 Examples of their use can be found in *dragKeySelector* and *dropChartFromChartId*.

 It will be important to keep in mind the current structure and function of the major data structures involved, which are all defined and explained at the top of *script.js*.
+They contain all information pertinent to graph interactions and filtering.
-Keep in mind the existing structure of the data structures at the top of *script.js*, and which ones are updated as new graphs are created.
-For example, chart connections exist with in chartConnections and chartsConnected.
-Also, in the current structure of the filters data structure, no distinction is made between a group of filters coming from one graph or a group of filters coming from multiple graphs.
-As/if properties change, the way filters are propogated must also change.
+An example of something which might change as specifications do is the filters data structure.
+Currently, no distinction is made between a group of filters coming from one graph or a group of filters coming from multiple graphs.
+As/if properties change, the way filters are propogated (*propogateFiltersDownward*, *propogateDeselectionDownwards*) and the way they affect the data (*applyFilters*) must also change.

 ## Known Issues
 * jsPlumb.repaint has a bug, so when a chart is moved, jsPlumb.repaintEverything() is called.
 This is less efficient, but a reasonable solution for now.
 This is located in *chartMoved(chartId)*.